 Molly Troup joined the Channelkeeper crew in 2018.
 She assists with the development and implementation of Channelkeeper’s advocacy, monitoring, public education, and outreach activities.
 Molly has a Master’s in Environmental Science and Management from UCSB’s Bren School of Environmental Science and Management, a background in coastal planning, and a fierce drive to inspire new environmental stewards through her work at Channelkeeper.
 When she’s not in our creeks taking water samples or giving public testimony at hearings, Molly is out trail running in the mountains or paddle boarding along the coast.

-Laura joined the Channelkeeper team in 2020.
-She is an accomplished communications and marketing professional who led a global marketing team in the renewable energy sector.
+Laura is an accomplished communications professional who has led global marketing and communications teams in the renewable energy sector.
 As the former editor of Water Efficiency and Distributed Energy magazines, she has written extensively about water quality and resource conservation issues.
-She brings an abundance of strategic leadership, content development expertise, and digital marketing and public relations skills to support our communications initiatives.
-Laura earned her bachelor’s degree in Spanish Literature and Linguistics at Middlebury College in Vermont.
-She began her editorial career reviewing UN documents at the Center for Peace and Conflict Research in Copenhagen, Denmark.
-She taught middle school Spanish and led marine biology trips to Baja California and Santa Cruz Island.
+She brings an abundance of strategic leadership, content development, and public relations expertise to support our communications initiatives.
+Laura earned her bachelor’s degree from Middlebury College in Vermont and began her editorial career in Copenhagen, Denmark.
 A multi-generation Carpinterian, Laura grew up hopping rocks in Rincon Creek and playing in the waves at Padaro Beach.
-When she’s not working, you can find her hiking in the backcountry, stand up paddle boarding, planning her next outdoor adventure, or creating meals with produce from her garden.
+Laura is excited to use her communications expertise to advocate for clean water and to benefit our local community.

 Board of Directors